-MBA 640 - MANAGEMENT AND ETHICAL LEADERSHIP
+MBA 640 - ORGANIZATIONAL BEHAVIOUR AND ETHICS

-An exploration of the theory and application of management and leadership skills for enhancement of individual, team and organizational effectiveness.
-This course examines the ethical issues business managers routinely face and the implications for various stakeholders.
+This course explores the application of management and organizational behavior theories for enhancement of individual, team and organizational effectiveness.
+The course further examines the ethical implications of business decision-making.
 Fall and Spring, 3 hours.